Niecke/veloci-meter/README.md

 ## Rules

 The file `rules.example.json` should be renamed to `rules.json`.
-This file containts three example rules.
+This file contains three example rules.
 The first checks for mails containing the string `Service-Mail` in the mail subject.
 If there is one or more mails of this type in the last 10 seconds, a warning will be send to icinga.
 If there are 5 or more mails in the last 10 seconds a critical alert will be send to icinga.